-Taps, splitters, combiners, and diplexers all accept your TV signal before distributing that signal to multiple receivers.
-Each one of these devices does this task a bit differently, however.
-This means you have to determine whether you need a tap, diplexer, combiner or splitter will depend upon your specific installation.
-Telling these products apart is easy – taps, diplexers, combiners, and splitters are usually labelled on the device and Solid Signal’s website.
-Knowing which of these devices your installation needs requires a little more knowledge.
-We explain taps, splitters, combiners, and diplexers to help you develop the unique aspects of these product categories and how each is used in a TV antenna or satellite installation.
+All these devices accept your TV signal before distributing that signal to multiple receivers.
+Each one does this task differently, however.
+This leaves you needing to know whether you need a tap, diplexer, combiner, or splitter for your specific installation.
+Telling these products apart is easy because the devices are labeled on the Solid Signal website.
+Here on the blog, we explain taps, splitters, combiners, and diplexers.
+This helps you understand how each is used in TV antenna or satellite dish installations.

 What is a Tap?

 Let’s look at taps first.
 These devices, also known as directional couplers, typically have one input and two outputs.
 (There are multiport taps too, as well as those with multiple inputs such as six in, 12 out.)
 A tap takes a signal that’s too strong for a single device to use and splits it differentially.
 This means that the output leg going to an infrastructure device gets a weaker signal while the stronger signal continues to the next tap.
 These devices have at least 3dB port loss, which is roughly half the signal.
 Taps are typically used in schools, businesses, and other installations where multiple receivers are fed from the same signal source.

 As their name suggests, splitters evenly separate signal among the output legs.
 These units are often used to go straight to receivers or tuners.
 (Taps are primarily used to go to infrastructure devices such as multiswitches and modulators.)
 The amount of loss that’s significant depends upon the incoming signal level.
 Like taps, splitters also experience a port loss of at least 3dB or roughly half the signal.
 Splitters typically experience a certain amount of insertion loss on each output legs:

 A 2-way splitter has -3.5db signal degradation on each leg.